davnish11297/proposalai/README.md

 # ProposalAI - Smart Client Proposal & RFP Response Generator

-> AI-powered proposal generation platform for B2B teams
+> AI-powered proposal generation platform for the B2B teams

 ProposalAI is a comprehensive SaaS solution that helps B2B teams create professional proposals, sales decks, and RFP responses using AI.
 It combines your company's knowledge base with GPT-4 to generate tailored, on-b rand proposals in minutes.

 ## 🚀 Features